Pronoun Spotting Error Rules

 it

-In rule 123, this is how the pronouns are categorized.
-You may take the help of the above-given list for further assistance.
+In the rule of 123 this is how the pronouns are categorized.
+You may take help of the above given list for further assistance.

 The second person pronoun is you